 - We expect you to make your activity accessible to disabled people.
-There are many things you can do to make your project more accessible that don't actually cost anything, but you should plan for any necessary access costs and include them here - Remember that our requirements for making your project as accessible as possible are set out in the Production strand document You should re-read this information before you complete your project budget. - If your organisation is disability led (by this we mean that more than 51% of your board or management committee and senior staff are disabled people), you can apply for funding towards access costs you'll incur in delivering your project.
+There are many things you can do to make your project more accessible that don't actually cost anything, but you should plan for any necessary access costs and include them here - If your organisation is disability led (by this we mean that more than 51% of your board or management committee and senior staff are disabled people), you can apply for funding towards access costs you'll incur in delivering your project.
 These costs will be considered in addition to the artistic project costs and we'll consider allowing your application to exceed the maximum level.
 You should contact us to discuss this before submitting your application.